WELCOME TO TIAONG

 And I might throw in a free jigger of lambanog.

-THE LEGEND OF THE NAME
+THE LEGEND OF THE NAME OF THE TOWN ONCE CALLED "NAYUM"

 TIAONG

-There was lady of great wealth
+There was a lady of great wealth

-Her name was Doña Tating
+Her name was Doña Tating.

-So kind and so giving
+So kind and so giving,

-She was loved and respected
+and so loved and respected

-And "Tia," she was called by all.
+"Tia" she was fondly called by all.

-Every morning she went to church
+Every morning she would go to church

-Drawn by her big black carabao.
+Riding a cart drawn by her big black carabao.

 The priest would not begin the mass

-Until they heard the carabao
+Until the carabao was heard,

-"Oooooonnng" as it approached
+"Oooooonnng-ing" as it approached

-Announcing the arrival of their beloved Tia.
+to announce the arrival of their beloved Tia.

 And so it came to pass,